Essenceia/essenceia.github.io/content/projects/dev_board.md

 ### An anniversary present

-I met my wonderful husband over 10 years ago, we where high school sweet hearts.
+I met my wonderful husband over 10 years ago, we where high school love birds.
-Today he is a talented low level `C` developper that writes kernels for fun.
+Today he is a talented low level `C` developer that writes kernels for fun.

-He likes targetting microcontroller but was often disapointed by the lack of an `JTAG` and `SWD` debugging interface on all the developpement boards he owned.
+He likes targeting microcontroller but was often disappointed by the lack of an `JTAG` and `SWD` debugging interface on all the development boards he owned.

 As such, this board was made as my 10 year anniversary present to him.